 BTW, Peat - you do realize that nothing on that list is a lettuce, right?
 Most of them are brassicas (cabbage, etc. family).
 I only mention it because real lettuce grows much better in an Aerogarden than the brassicas do.

 Moderator.
-Author of End Game, Indoor Salad, E-Cigarettes 102.
+Author of End Game, Dust of Kansas, Indoor Salad.

 Hello Shirl and welcome.